rmourato/rmourato.github.io/_posts/2015-03-11-unit-testing.md

 # Finding your UUTs

-On a talk a had with work colleagues the other day we were discussing where it would be best to retrofit a test suite for ensuring that a vital piece of functionality wasn't broken, now (they weren't that confident with the current implementation) or in the future.
+On a talk a had with work colleagues we were discussing where it would be best to retrofit a test suite for ensuring that a vital piece of functionality wasn't broken, now (they weren't that confident with the current implementation) or in the future.